alectrona6400/A-LX/README.md

 Copy the `NineIcons` folder into your `~/.icons` folder, or your `/usr/share/icons` folder for system-wide use.

 Additional icons borrowed from the Chicago95 set (also by @grassmunk) which can be found [here](https://github.com/grassmunk/Chicago95) as well as the Chicago95_Extras expansion to this set which can be found [here](https://github.com/grassmunk/Chicago95_Extras).

+Update your icon cache: `gtk-update-icon-cache /home/[username]/.icons/NineIcons/`

 ## Theme